MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 **Checklist** - Considerations and key actions you can take to establish, or improve, mentoring and user enablement.

 > [!div class="checklist"]
 > - **Consider what mentoring services the COE can support:** Decide what types of mentoring services the COE is capable of offering.
-Types may include office hours, co-development projects, and best practices reviews.
+Types can include office hours, co-development projects, and best practices reviews.
 > - **Communicate about mentoring services regularly:** Decide how you will communicate and advertise mentoring services, such as office hours, to the user community.
 > - **Establish a regular schedule for office hours:** Ideally, hold office hours at least once per week (depending on demand from users as well as staffing and scheduling constraints).
 > - **Decide what the expectations will be for office hours:** Determine what the scope of allowed topics or types of issues users can bring to office hours.
 Also, determine how the queue of office hours requests will work, whether any information should be submitted ahead of time, and whether any follow up afterwards can be expected.